 Students receiving all A, B, and C or H and P grades for all modules or clerkships in a given year, and who meet the professionalism objectives of that curricular year, are normally advanced to the next year of study or recommended for graduation.
+The exception to this is any student receiving 2 or more C grades in a single academic year with the exception of FIRE and Practice of Medicine for either the M1 or M2 year will have their entire academic record reviewed by SEPC to determine if the student may advance or requires remediation.
 Students with I (Incomplete) grades will be provided with a deadline for completion of coursework by the SEPC.